zxqx/xbc/README.md

 # xbc

-A socket-driven distributed cryptocurrency ledger.
+An MVP implementation of an adaptive difficulty cryptocurrency ledger.